hdl-registers/hdl-registers/doc/sphinx/rst/extensions/extensions_custom_generator.rst

-The generator class inheriting from :class:`.RegisterCodeGenerator` means that it has the public methods :meth:`.RegisterCodeGenerator.create`, :meth:`.RegisterCodeGenerator.create_if_needed` and :meth:`.RegisterCodeGenerator.header` just like the standard hdl_registers generators.
+The generator class inheriting from :class:`.RegisterCodeGenerator` means that it has the public methods :meth:`.RegisterCodeGenerator.create`, :meth:`.RegisterCodeGenerator.create_if_needed` and :meth:`.RegisterCodeGenerator.header` just like the standard hdl-registers generators.

 If the custom generator also inherits from :class:`.RegisterCodeGeneratorHelpers`, it has access to some useful functions for constructing the generated code.